P3Ngu1nX64/collab.space/Python/Learn Python 3 The Hard Way/Exercises/Exercise 46/creating_a_virtualenv.md

 ```

 from now on, the Virtual Environment directory that we will be using will be named `lpthw` and will be located in `Exercise 46`.
 The `skeleton_template` directory will also be located in `Exercise 46`.

+All future Virtual Environment usage would be covered in the directory `lpthw`